narancsjuice/portfolio-website/README.md

 # portfolio-website
-My website showcasing my skills
+**Preview 0.3**

+This website was built with the intention of showcasing some of my web development skills and providing a "substitute" for my resume.

+Technologies used:
+* Backend: Python (libraries: flask, flask_mail, wtforms)
+* Frontend: TailwindCSS, Tailblocks, jQuery